iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 language and even how communities are organized towards a greater good for everyone at large originate mostly in the United States and Europe.

-If we cannot be in the United States to listen to the great minds that shape the programming language, its community and its future, lets have those minds here instead.
+If we cannot be in the United States to meet and listen to the great minds that shape the programming language, its community and its future, lets have those minds here instead.